 Working for Chinese medical manufacturer, Arahelio, IDC redesigned one of their most popular

-products – the disposable electric surgical pen.
+products – the disposable electrosurgical pencil.
 With consistent product sales, it had initially

 been a low priority for redesign, but Arahelio recognised the opportunity to

 develop a new device which offered the same good value but with new features